shakthivel-rn/web-development/README.md

 # Web Development
-This is my repository for practising building applications using various web technologies
+This is my repository for practicing building applications using various web technologies